BallAerospace/COSMOS/_docs_v5/scripting_best_practices.md

 # etc.
 ```

-Blocks of code where only the only variation is the mnemonics or values checked can be replaced by functions with arguments like this:
+Blocks of code where only the only variation is the mnemonics or values checked can be replaced by methods with arguments like this:

 ```ruby
 def test_minimum_temp(enable_cmd_name, enable_tlm, temp_tlm, expected_temp)